hupe1980/gotoaws/README.md

       --region string      AWS region (optional)
       --timeout duration   timeout for network requests (default 15s)

-Use "awsconnect ecs [command] --help" for more information about a command.
+Use "gotoaws ecs [command] --help" for more information about a command.
 ```

 ### Exec into container
 ```
 Usage:
-  awsconnect ecs exec [flags]
+  gotoaws ecs exec [flags]

 Examples:
-awsconnect ecs exec --cluster demo-cluster
+gotoaws ecs exec --cluster demo-cluster

 Flags:
       --cluster string     arn or name of the cluster (optional) (default "default")